Heat Diffusion Equation (1D)

 Special Case - A Linear Problem

-If the problem is linear and the exact solution is reached within one single iteration step, the system of equations is reduced to Equation (17).
-Thus, one can solve the system of equations directly via a left matrix division:
+If the problem is linear and the exact solution is reached within a single iteration, the system reduces to Equation (17).
+The temperatures can then be obtained directly via a left matrix division:

 \[\begin{equation} \bf{x} = \mathbf{K}^{-1} \bm{b}. \end{equation}\]